 Thewlis Graham Associates will acknowledge all applications.
-These will be assessed against the criteria in the Person Specification section and the people who best meet these will be invited for online interview with Thewlis Graham Associates.
+These will be assessed against the criteria in the Person Specification and the people who best meet these will be invited for interview with Thewlis Graham Associates.
+These will be held via video interview.

-Those candidates not invited to interview will be advised by email 2nd week June.
+Those candidates not invited to interview will be advised by email by mid June.

 Longlisted candidates will be advised by email.
-After a consultation between the Independent Selection Panel and Thewlis Graham Associates, a shortlist will be drawn up and shortlisted candidates invited for online interview by the Independent Selection Panel.
+After a consultation between the Independent Selection Panel and Thewlis Graham Associates a Shortlist will be drawn up and Shortlisted candidates invited for interview by the Independent Selection Panel.
 All candidates will be informed of the outcome following this date.